Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 • Make a difference: everyone’s unique background and voice makes a difference.
 It ensures decisions reflect contemporary Australia.

-“The only hurdle was this mental block about the accessibility of Aus Co – I had a built up idea of the org being elitist or unreachable.
+“The only hurdle was this mental block about the accessibility of Creative Australia – I had a built up idea of the org being elitist or unreachable.
 Actually being part of the process changed that idea a lot and that’s something I will be encouraging other people I think should be peers about, that their knowledge will be valuable to the process and that it’s not unreachable.”

 George Foulkes-Taylor, Multi-arts peer, WA